Himanta lied about Assam Accord deadline to detect foreigners,

 "We demand that a special session of the Assembly be called and Sarbananda Sonowal, Himanta Biswa Sarma and the Assam government must apologise to the people of Assam," the AASU leader told reporters.
 On January 13, Sarma had said in the Assembly that the amended Citizenship Act does not violate the Assam Accord, but is aimed to address the "unresolved" issues of the pact.

 "The Assam Accord didn't speak about children of those coming before 1971, so it's inconclusive," he had added.
-"The Assam Accord is not that bad.
+Reading out the Clauses 5.1 to 5.7 of the Accord, the BJP Minister had said, "The Assam Accord is not that bad.
 If we had read it properly, 1966 would have been the cut off year and 1967 voter list would have been the NRC.
-I regret that," he had claimed citing the Clause 5 of the pact..
+I regret that."
+However, Sarma did not mention Clause 5.8 which says, "Foreigners who came to Assam on or after March 25, 1971 shall continue to be detected, deleted and expelled in accordance with law.
+Immediate and practical steps shall be taken to expel such foreigners."
+Addressing a press conference here, the AASU leader said the BJP, Congress and the AGP did not implement the Assam Accord despite being in power for a number of times.

+"Since 1985, mostly the Congress ruled the state.
+While the BJP is in power for one term, its ally AGP was elected twice.
+Still, the Accord was not implemented.
+Himanta Biswa Sarma is now finding fault in it, but he was the Assam Accord Implementation Minister during the Congress' tenure," he said.

+Bhattacharya also pointed out the current BJP government had categorically stated in its Vision Document that the Assam Accord would be implemented in letter and spirit.
+"Now, only to gain a few Bangladeshi votes, they have brought the Citizenship (Amendment) Act.
+We will not accept that," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)